openzipkin/openzipkin.github.io/pages/instrumenting.md

 Binary annotations do not have a time component.
 They are meant to provide extra information about the RPC.
 For instance when calling an HTTP service, providing the URI of the call will help with later analysis of requests coming into the service.

-The primary use case of binary annotations is exact match search.
-That said, it is common to have binary annotations for uncontrolled values, such as exception messages.
+Binary annotations can also be used for exact match search in the Zipkin Api or UI.

 **Endpoint**
 Annotations and binary annotations have an endpoint associated with them.
 With two